GabeScott/standard-works-vault/General Conference/1974 April - Planning for a Full and Abundant Life.md

 Again, my young brethren, in my boyhood I remember one time when the sheriff startled us when he came and announced that under the floorboards of the porch of the home just up the street from where we lived they had found a considerable cache of stolen articles.
 The young man who lived in that home was termed a kleptomaniac.
 He seemed to have a mania for stealing things, even items he had no use for himself.
 Numerous people in the town had been reporting that their buggy whips and their buggy robes were taken.
 Here they were under the porch, and this boy finally admitted to having stolen them.
 I remember how shocked we fellows were—how we pitied him because he had developed this terrible weakness!

 Ralph Waldo Emerson said, “Every man takes care that his neighbor shall not cheat him.
-But a day comes when he begins to care that he [does] not cheat his neighbor.
+But a day comes when he begins to care that he \[does\] not cheat his neighbor.
 Then all goes well.
-He has changed his market-cart into a chariot of the sun.”
-(The Complete Writings of Ralph Waldo Emerson, New York: Wm.
+He has changed his market-cart into a chariot of the sun.” (*The Complete Writings of Ralph Waldo Emerson,* New York: Wm.
 H. Wise and Co., 1929, p.
 585.)

 This boy did not know how our acts follow us and how that which we sow we are sure to reap.
 And every experience we have adds to or draws from our lives.
 We cannot think ugly thoughts or do ugly things without retribution.

 Recently in a paper was an account of a girl who found a very large check in excess of two million dollars.
 She immediately began spending it in her own mind, she said.
 But finally she returned the check to its owner, and the newspaper account revealed the reward was very much smaller than her dreams.
 Why should she want a reward for doing right?
 Why should she be disappointed in the amount offered?
 Must people be rewarded for doing right?
 Would you expect a reward if you returned a lost article?
-All of you boys are learning or have learned the Thirteenth Article of Faith: “We believe in being honest, true, chaste, benevolent, virtuous, and in doing good to all men. ...”
+All of you boys are learning or have learned the Thirteenth Article of Faith: “We believe in being honest, true, chaste, benevolent, virtuous, and in doing good to all men. …”

 I wish to say a few words about shoplifting, but time will not permit.
 It is a terrible disgrace that in our communities firms must set aside a rather distressing percentage of their profits to take care of the shoplifting.
 It is a horrible thing that in a Latter-day Saint community, where part of us at least are Latter-day Saints, this should be the case.